awhite121/awhite121/README.md

 ## What I Like Building

 - AI products that feel useful, not just technically impressive
+- Customer-facing data tools that explain what is happening and what to do next
 - Predictive models that turn into actual decisions
-- Dashboards that explain what is happening and what to do next
 - Data pipelines that make messy business logic reliable
 - Applied ML projects with real deployment, product thinking, and evaluation